-Department of Law 1525 Sherman Street Denver, CO 80203 303-866-5692 NOTE: This form shall be completed on the first day of the academy and maintained at the academy.
+NOTE: This form shall be completed on the first day of the academy and maintained at the academy.

-(PRIN T) Trainee's Last Name First Name Full Middle Name Acade emy Name Start End of the Academy (PRI NT) Name of Academy Director PART Γ I - TRAINEE STATEMENT Initials S Pursuant to § 24-31-304, C.R.S., a training academy prior to enrolling in a training academy shall submit their fingerprints to the certification pursuant to § 24-31-3 305(1.5), C.R.S. or released n convicted of an offense that would result in the denial of or discharged from the Armed Forces of the United States the Board has granted the person an exemption from denial trains such person from ha n convicted in any court of a crime of domestic violence OR trassing, stalking, or threatening an intimate partner OR is sing a firearm.
-Successful completion of the training or be appointed as a peace officer. ng academy does not guara ntee that the trainee will either receive P.O.S.T. certification XPLAINED TO ME.
-I STATEMENTS AND THAT THESE LAWS AND HAVE INITIALED EACH ONE, AND BY SIGNING EACH ONE.
-Signat ture of Trainee Date Γ II - ACADEMY DIRECTOR ST FATEMENT The about the C.R.S.
-UNDIBEST ACK bove-referenced academy has ensured academy.
-The academy has made .
-ER PENALTY OF PERJURY, I COF MY KNOWLEDGE AND NOWLEDGE THAT ANY FALS that the trainee's fingerpri every effort to comply wi DECLARE THAT I HAD BELIEF, IT IS TRU E STATEMENT, MISS nts have been submitted to CBI prior to the enrollment date th the requirements of P.O.S.T.
-Rule 14 and § 24-31-304, AVE EXAMINED THIS AFFIDAVIT, AND TO THE E, CORRECT, AND COMPLETE.
-I FURTHER TATEMENT, OR INACCURACY MAY RESULT IN EXELL AS CRIMINAL PROSECUTION.
-Signat ture of Academy Director Date
+(PRINT) Trainee's Last Name First Name Full Middle Name Academy Name Start End Dates of the Academy (PRINT) N Name of Academy Director PART I - TRAINEE STATEMENT Initials Pursuant to § 24-31-304, C.R.S training academy prior to enroll • • aining academy shall submit their fingerprints to the of certification pursuant to § 24 4-31-305(1.5), C.R.S. or released or o victed of an offense that would result in the denial discharged from the Armed Forces of the United f the Board has granted the person an exemption OR is subject to a court order the victed in any court of a crime of domestic violence sing, stalking, or threatening an intimate partner OR g a firearm.
+Successful completion of the tra or be appointed as a peace offi hat the trainee will either receive POST certification ME.
+I HAVE INITIALED EACH ONE THAT THESE LAWS AND CONDITIONS E, AND BY SIGNING BELOW, INDICATE Signature of Trainee Date PART II - ACADEMY DIRECTOR ST ATEMENT ave been submitted to CBI prior to the enrollment date of ements of POST Rule 14 and § 24-31-304, C.R.S.
+TRUE, CORRECT, AND COMPLETEMENT, OR INACCURACY MAY RE Signature of Academy Director Date

-Application for:

-GROUP/POSITION PEACE OFFICER AUTHORITY AND STATUS - SUNRISE PROVISION
+Application for GROUP/POSITION PEACE OFFICER AUTHORITY AND STATUS - SUNRISE PROVISION